freephile/qb.orig/docs/analysis.md

 #### MediaWiki Vagrant / MediaWiki Core Developers

 Having used [MediaWiki-Vagrant](https://www.mediawiki.org/wiki/MediaWiki-Vagrant) for development purposes, I'm familiar with how awesome it is.
 It is not suitable for production hosting since it's aimed squarely at development.
 However, it could be used for the development box deployment; and also modified to create a production box equivalent.
 At the very least, it's an excellent example that has been created and vetted by the team at WikiMedia Foundation.

+Also note: there is an [open issue](https://phabricator.wikimedia.org/T53782) for creating a GUI for MediaWiki-Vagrant just like Juan did with PuPHPet.

 Footnotes
 ---------